 Tutorial How to Install and Configure MRTG Monitoring in Debian 10 – MRTG (the Multi Router Traffic Grapher) Is an application used to monitor traffic loads on network links.
 MRTG will create HTML pages containing GIF images that illustrate traffic through the network on a daily, weekly, monthly and yearly basis.
-Well, before you have made several service or hosting services, you can check the Debian category.
+Well, before you have made several services or hosting services, you can check the Debian category.
 This monitoring is very necessary if friends as admin because it is to check how the condition of the Debian Linux Server or Router to be monitored.
-If later after installing this monitoring you are still confused of its use, you can check the MRTG Documentation provided in detail, check the official MRTG Monitoring website.
+If later after installing this monitoring you are still confused about its use, you can check the MRTG Documentation provided in detail, check the official MRTG Monitoring website.
 Okay that’s all a little explanation about these tools and then just step by step installation.

 Tools and materials :